-In consideration of the Finding of Fact and Conclusions of Law contained in this order, the Zoning Commission for the District of Columbia ORDERS APPROVAL of the application for consolidated review of a planned unit development and related Zoning Map amendment application from the R-5-A Zone District to the R-5-B Zone District for a portion of Lot 808 in Square 3648 as shown on Exhibit 1.
+In consideration of the Finding of Fact and Conclusions of Law contained in this order, the Zoning Commission for the District of Columbia ORDERS APPROVAL of the application for consolidated review of a planned unit development and related Zoning Map amendment application from the R-5-A Zone District to the R-5-B Zone District for a portion of Lot 808, now known as Lot 809, in Square 3648 as shown on Exhibit 4.
 The approval of this PUD and related Zoning Map amendment is subject to the following guidelines, conditions, and standards of this Order.